Everything You Need to Know about Online Divorce Mediation in Arizona

-A legal annulment is a rare alternative to the dissolution of marriage in Arizona.
+A legal annulment is a rare alternative to dissolution of marriage in Arizona.
 An annulment is only available if some factor makes the marriage invalid.
 In Arizona, voidable marriages include, but are not limited to, marriages:

-Without a valid marriage license
+- Without a valid marriage license

-Occurred while another marriage was still in effect
+- Occurring while another marriage was still in effect

-Involve underage spouse
+- Involving an underage spouse

-Involve threats or coercion
+- Involving threats or coercion

-With a blood relationship between spouses
+- With a blood relationship between spouses

-Involve intoxication or lack of mental or physical capacity
+- Involving intoxication or lack of mental or physical capacity

-Involve a spouse who cannot consummate the marriage
+- Involving a spouse who cannot consummate the marriage

-Involve one spouse having concealed a criminal past or communicable disease
+- Involving one spouse having concealed a criminal past or communicable disease

 If a marriage is annulled, the spouses will be as they were before the marriage.
 The annulment means technically no marriage existed and there are no marital assets to be divided.
 Typically, each party leaves with the assets he or she had before the marriage.

 If the judge does not grant the annulment, the couple may file for dissolution of marriage.
 It’s important to note a legal annulment is not the same as a religious annulment, which is not a civil action.
-Religious annulments are a declaration by the Catholic Church court saying what the church once recognized as marriage is now void.
+Religious annulments are a declaration by the Catholic Church court saying what the church once recognized as a marriage is now void.

 Online Divorce Mediation